Quitman County Jail

 Today, Quitman County is known for its picturesque landscapes, including the Chattahoochee River, which forms part of its western border.
 It is a rural county with a small population, and agriculture, particularly timber production, remains as an important industry.
 The County continues to grapple with economic challenges, but efforts are being made to promote tourism and support small businesses to foster growth and prosperity in the region.

-This timeline provides a condensed summary of the historical journey of Quitman County, Georgia.
+This timeline provides a concise overview of the key events in the history of Quitman County, Georgia.